 The Early Church Fathers on

-The Early Church Fathers viewed the Bible in the same way that the Bible views itself.
+The Church has always viewed the Bible in the same way that the Bible views itself.
 It is the inspired Word of God (2 Timothy 3:16-17).
 It is not to be privately interpreted (2 Peter 1:20).
 And it is on an equal basis with Sacred Tradition (2 Thessalonians 2:15).
 It also tells us that the Church and not the Bible is the pillar and foundation of truth (1 Timothy 3:15).
 There is no contradiction here as it was the Church that gave us the Bible.
 Yes it is the Word of God.
 But God chose to give it to us through the Church He established.
-This view of the Early Fathers keeps the power where it belongs; with God and not men.
+This view of the Early Church kept the power where it belonged; with God, and not men.
 As we are told in Proverbs 3:5: “Trust in the Lord with all your heart and do not rely on your own insight.”
 And trusting in the Lord would mean living by His divine plan.
 And that would include the verses of Scripture quoted above.

 Clement of Alexandria

 For those are slothful who, having it in their power to provide themselves with proper proofs for the divine Scriptures from the Scriptures themselves, select only what contributes to their own pleasures.
 And those have a craving for glory who voluntarily evade, by arguments of a diverse sort, the things delivered by the blessed apostles and teachers, which are wedded to inspired words; opposing the divine tradition by human teachings, in order to establish the heresy (Stromata 7:16 [A.D.
 202]).